The premise

 CampaignsLive started from a specific observation.
 Most AI image models are trained on the open internet.
 The open internet is a vast, fascinating, mostly-not-brand-creative archive.
 The output of a model trained on it inherits that character.
 The work looks like the internet — striking sometimes, competent often, brand-appropriate rarely.

 Brand creative is its own visual language.
 It has compositional grammar, color discipline, typographic convention, talent direction, and atmospheric register that real brand teams have spent decades refining.
-A model that learns from that language produces work that lives inside it.
-A model that does not, does not.
+Work anchored to that language lives inside it.
+Work anchored to the open internet does not.

-The platform exists to be the first kind of model.
-The training corpus is brand campaigns.
+The platform is built for the first kind of work.
+Its reference point is the register of professional brand advertising — campaigns that real teams briefed, paid for, and launched.
 The output is brand creative.
-The decisions that shape both follow from that one choice.
+The decisions that shape the platform follow from that one choice.

 The position